 There’s something about transparent lighting and translucent forms whether it be glass, acrylic or any other see-through textures.
 They create a beautiful, whimsical and clear ambience.
-Transparent materials also give more light when a fitting is lit.
+Transparent materials also give more light when a fitting is lit into an interior.
 But there’s so much more to this type of lighting and today that’s what we’re going to talk about today.

-These days contemporary lighting designs use glass and other transparent textures to create cool and practical light forms.
+These days contemporary lighting designs use glass and other transparent textures to create cool and practical light forms into an interior.
 Whilst originally seen as a more futuristic style and something you would see in a modern setting.
-Lately we’re seeing at lot more glass used in vintage, industrial and more traditional settings.
+Lately we’re seeing at lot more glass used in vintage, industrial and more traditional settings for interiors.
 Transparent glass works best in a pendant form, used as a shade over a bulb or encasing crystal and suspended somewhere high where it can create a statement feature in the home.
 Or choose from our stunning range of Bell Jar Table Lamps that boast a cloche style glass dome over an exposed bulb.

 Making the most of the illumination

 It’s clear to see that if you have a transparent shade over a bulb then the amount of light produced will be more substantial than if you were to install a light with a fabric shade.
-This in turn always you to use a lower wattage of bulb, thus reducing the cost of electricity in your home.
+This in turn allows you to use a lower wattage of bulb.
+Thus reducing the cost of electricity in your interior.
 Using opaque or frosted glass will also give a smoother ambience.

 Transparent lighting exposes the mechanisms of a light